MargotBelot/HieraticAI/GETTING_STARTED.md

 # Getting Started with HieraticAI

-> **Academic Prototype Notice**: This is a methodological prototype developed for the "Ancient Language Processing" seminar at Freie Universität Berlin (Winter 2025).
+> **Academic Prototype Notice**: This is a methodological prototype developed for the "Ancient Language Processing" seminar at Freie Universität Berlin (Summer 2025).
 The project demonstrates computational approaches to ancient Egyptian paleographic analysis.

-Welcome to HieraticAI!
 This guide will walk you through the **complete setup process from scratch**.
-We have multiple installation options depending on your comfort level with technology.
+We have multiple installation options depending on your comfort level with this method.

-## 🎯 One-Click Installation (Recommended for Everyone!)
+## One-Click Installation (Recommended)

 **The easiest way to install HieraticAI - no technical knowledge required!**